documentationfor yFiles for HTML 3.0.0.1

 Sequence Diagram

-A sequence diagram is a diagram that visualizes how and in which order different parts of a system interact with each other to perform a specific task.
+A sequence diagram is a diagram that visualizes how different parts of a system interact with each other to perform a specific task, and the order in which they interact.

 Top